jonashackt/molecule-ansible-docker-aws/README.md

 To get an idea on how this works I sligthly restructured the repository.
 We started out with the Vagrant driver / scenario.
 Now after also implementing a Docker driver in this repository on it´s own: https://github.com/jonashackt/molecule-ansible-docker I integrated it into this repository.

 And because Docker is the default Molecule driver for testing Ansible roles I changed the name of the Vagrant scenario to `vagrant-ubuntu`.
-Don´t forget to install `docker-py`:
+Don´t forget to install `docker`:

 ```
-pip3 install docker-py
+pip3 install docker
 ```

 Using `molecule test` as we´re used to will now execute the Docker (e.g. `default`) scenario.
 This change results in the following project structure: